blitzingminty/clinerules/README.md

 1. Copy the `default.md` file from `clinerules-templates` to your project's `.clinerules` directory
 2. Restart VS Code (to ensure Claude recognizes the new file)
-3. Ask Claude to check for its "PRIME DIRECTIVE"
+3. **Important**: Your first interaction with Claude must focus ONLY on the PRIME DIRECTIVE.
+Simply ask: "Please check your PRIME DIRECTIVE" or "Have you read your PRIME DIRECTIVE?"

 When Claude detects the default rule, it will: